Korean War: Course of the war

-Operation Pokpung
+North Korean invasion (June 1950)

+At 4:40 a.m. on 25 June 1950, the KPA crossed the 38th parallel behind artillery fire.
+The DPRK did not declare war before the invasion (called Operation Pokpung) and rushed to encircle and eventually capture Seoul, the capital of South Korea, from the ROK within a week.
+KPA forces swarmed South Korea and attacked all along the 38th parallel within an hour, and individual KPA units had advanced 3 to 5 kilometers into South Korean territory within the first three hours.
+The KPA had a combined arms force including tanks supported by heavy artillery supplied by the Soviet Union.
+The ROK had no tanks, anti-tank weapons, or heavy artillery.
+The South Koreans committed their forces in a piecemeal fashion, and these were routed in a few days.

-At dawn on 25 June 1950, the KPA crossed the 38th parallel behind artillery fire.
-It justified its assault with the claim ROK troops attacked first and that the KPA were aiming to arrest and execute the "bandit traitor Syngman Rhee".
+North Korea justified its assault with the claim ROK troops attacked first and that the KPA were aiming to arrest and execute the "bandit traitor Syngman Rhee".
 Fighting began on the strategic Ongjin Peninsula in the west.
 There were initial South Korean claims that the 17th Regiment had counterattacked at Haeju; some scholars argue the claimed counterattack was instead the instigating attack, and therefore that the South Koreans may have fired first.
 However, the report that contained the Haeju claim contained errors and outright falsehoods.

-KPA forces attacked all along the 38th parallel within an hour.
-The KPA had a combined arms force including tanks supported by heavy artillery.
-The ROK had no tanks, anti-tank weapons, or heavy artillery.
-The South Koreans committed their forces in a piecemeal fashion, and these were routed in a few days.

 On 27 June, Rhee evacuated Seoul with some of the government.
-At 02:00 on 28 June the ROK blew up the Hangang Bridge across the Han River in an attempt to stop the KPA.
-The bridge was detonated while 4,000 refugees were crossing it, and hundreds were killed.
+On 28 June, the ROK blew up the Hangang Bridge across the Han River in an attempt to stop the KPA.
+The bridge was detonated while 4,000 refugees were crossing it and hundreds were killed.
 Destroying the bridge trapped many ROK units north of the river.
 In spite of such desperate measures, Seoul fell that same day.
 Some South Korean National Assemblymen remained in Seoul when it fell, and 48 subsequently pledged allegiance to the North.

+Within days of the invasion, masses of ROK soldiers, of dubious loyalty to the Syngman Rhee regime, were retreating southwards or defecting en masse to the northern side, the KPA.
 On 28 June, Rhee ordered the massacre of suspected political opponents in his own country.
 In five days, the ROK, which had 95,000 troops on 25 June, was down to less than 22,000 troops.
-In early July, when US forces arrived, what was left of the ROK was placed under US operational command of the United Nations Command.
+In early July, when US forces arrived, what was left of the ROK was placed under US operational command of the UN Command.